markbuckle/health-tracker-original/server/README.md

     services/: Service layers for database interactions.

+Routes define the endpoints of your API and use the services to handle requests.

 Services are where you'll implement the business logic for interacting with your database.
 They act as an intermediary between your routes and your database models.